 Our understanding of how stone tool technology has changed through time has benefited from ideas derived from many diverse disciplines.
 Yet there has been little discussion of how the new perspectives from evolutionary development might provide new ways to understand lithic technology.
 This paper advances an hypothesis for how blade core technology was at specific times subject to generative entrenchment.
-Generative entrenchment is the process that causes the evolutionary retention of elements that: 1) appear early in ontogeny; and, 2) causally shape the morphology or function of ontogenetically-later elements (Wimsatt 1986, 2001).
+Generative entrenchment is the process that causes the evolutionary retention of elements that 1) appear early in ontogeny, and, 2) causally shape the morphology or function of ontogenetically-later elements (Wimsatt 1986, 2001).
 Mutations are less likely to be adaptive when affecting generatively entrenched elements because of the larger ramifications on downstream dependencies.
 Wimsatt and Griesemer (2007) have explored generative entrenchment in recent cultural evolution but there has been little investigation of its role in deep time.
-This paper explores the articulations between generative entrenchment and lithic technology.
-Through the derivation of model predictions from design theory (Carr 1995), as well as the costs/benefits of blade core technology (Bar-Yosef and Kuhn 1999; Eren et al. 2008), the paper predicts that downstream dependencies of blade core technology appear strongest when blade blank morphology significantly determines the standardization (sensu Monnier 2006: 77) of the functional morphology of the retouched tool kit for hafting and/or piercing.
+This paper explores the articulations between generative entrenchment and lithic technology (Bar-Yosef and Kuhn 1999; Eren et al. 2008), the paper predicts that downstream dependencies of blade core technology appear strongest when blade blank morphology significantly determines the standardization (sensu Monnier 2006: 77) of the functional morphology of the retouched tool kit for hafting and/or piercing.
 Through a survey of blade technologies from the Middle Pleistocene through the Holocene, generative entrenchment thus appears to contribute to the evolutionary retention of blade core technology throughout the Upper Paleolithic and Neolithic, but not within most of the "precocious" Early Middle Paleolithic blade technologies, nor within the Epipaleolithic/Mesolithic.
-This perspective offers new alternative hypotheses for the interpretation of Shea's (2012) new Modes A-I, the modeling of Pleistocene technology (Andersson 2011; Premo and Kuhn 2010), and the patterning of Middle Paleolithic prepared core technologies (Delagnes and Rendu.
+This perspective offers new alternative hypotheses for the interpretation of Shea's (2012) new Modes A-I, the modeling of Pleistocene technology (Premo and Kuhn 2010; Andersson 2011), and the patterning of Middle Paleolithic prepared core technologies (Delagnes and Rendu.
 2011).